Internships in New Zealand

 Homestay

-Homestays may be utilized in New Zealand at times depending on the location of your placement and the distance of your commute.
-If a homestay will be necessary for your program your ISA Program Manager or Internship Placement Coordinator will discuss this with you during your placement process.
-Homestays provide a fantastic cultural experience and full immersion into New Zealand by living with a local family.
+• If a homestay will be necessary for your program your ISA Program Manager or Internship Placement Coordinator will discuss this with you during your placement process.

 Housing - Apartments